top of page

 About Us and Our Nuts

-Welcome to our farmstand’s virtual extension.
-We really are a true family farm, all eight of us farm the property.
+Our website is or orchard’s farm stand virtual extension.
+We really are a true family farm, all eight of us farm the orchard.
 We sell only truly raw, unpasteurized almonds.
 We use sustainable, regenerative certified organic farming practices to ensure we are good stewards of our land.
-We do not import from Spain or any other farm.
+We grow and sell only our own California almonds.
 We devote 100% of our farming time towards our 1400 trees to produce high quality organic almonds for you.
 All equipment used is certified organic and free of other tree nuts, peanuts, grains etc. Our almonds are always properly stored on site in a temperature and humidity controlled storeroom.

 Check out our customer reviews tab and see why our customers say we sell the best certified organic raw almonds, raw almond butter and smoked almonds.
 Order direct from the farm on Our Products tab or feel free to call or text your personal farmer Brian on his cell at 530 507-8222.
 You can order any variety you like, same price.
 We normally ship USPS Priority Mail arriving in 2-3 days.
 All our products are Certified Organic, Vegan, Non-GMO, Gluten Free, Paleo & Keto Friendly and processed in Peanut/Dairy/Soy-free facility.